nayna-G/Snowman/README.md

-Ab attempt to make a Snowman
+An attempt to make a Snowman